How to House Train a Puppy

 How to House Train Your Puppy

 Howard was my first puppy and I had no idea about house training.
-So I found out the hard way!
-It involved cleaning up a lot of stains off the carpet while being watched by big innocent puppy eyes.
+So I found out the hard way.
+Naturally, this involved cleaning up a lot of urine and poop stains out of the carpet while being watched by big innocent puppy eyes.
+It was pretty bad.

 Step 1: Indoor Housebreaking